Penelope Keith: Work

-Keith has regularly appeared on stage, taking the classics and new plays across the country.
+Keith has regularly appeared on stage, taking the classics and new plays across the UK.
 These include Shakespeare, Shaw, Sheridan, Wilde, Rattigan and Congreve.
 She played Lorraine in Noël Coward's Star Quality, while in 2004 she played Madame Arcati in Coward's Blithe Spirit at the Savoy Theatre.
 In 2004, Keith starred in the first of ten full-cast BBC radio dramatisations of M.C.
 Beaton's Agatha Raisin novels, playing the title role.
 Two years later, she appeared at the Chichester Festival in the premiere of Richard Everett's comedy Entertaining Angels, which she later took on tour.

-In 2007, she played the part of Lady Bracknell in The Importance of Being Earnest on tour, which transferred to the West End in 2008, at the Vaudeville Theatre.
+In 2007 she played the part of Lady Bracknell in The Importance of Being Earnest on tour, which transferred to the West End in 2008, at the Vaudeville Theatre.
 She has voiced adverts including ones for Pimm's, Lurpak, Tesco and most famously, The Parker Pen Company, which was named one of the 100 Greatest Adverts in a Channel 4 programme.
 In 2012, she starred in Keith Waterstone's Good Grief, having previously appeared in the play's premier production in 1998.

-In 1997, she starred in the radio adaptations of To the Manor Born.
-In 2003, she appeared opposite June Brown in the television film Margery and Gladys.
+In 1997 she starred in the radio adaptations of To the Manor Born.
+In 2003, she appeared opposite June Brown in the television film Margery & Gladys.
 In 2007, she starred in a one-off To the Manor Born Christmas Special, Keith also voiced The Bear with Brown Fuzzy Hair in Teletubbies.

 In 2009 she presented Penelope Keith and the Fast Lady, a one-off documentary for BBC Four about Dorothy Levitt, the Edwardian motoring pioneer.
 She presented the four-part BBC documentary The Manor Reborn in 2011.

+In 2013 she played the part of Lady Catherine de Bourgh in the BBC period drama Death Comes to Pemberley, an adaptation of the best-selling 2011 P. D. James novel of the same name.

 Since 2014, she has presented all three series of the More4/Channel 4 programme Penelope Keith's Hidden Villages and in June 2016 she presented Penelope Keith at Her Majesty's Service again for Channel 4.

 In December 2017, she presented Penelope Keith's Coastal Villages, a continuation of the Hidden Villages series.

 In early 2018, she presented the Channel 4 series Village of the Year with Penelope Keith.
 It was announced in February 2018 that Keith would be starring as Mrs St Maugham in the Chichester Festival Theatre production of Enid Bagnold's The Chalk Garden from 25 May to 16 June 2018.